 |Popular Minors and Dual Areas of Study||Student affairs, curriculum and instruction, organizational leadership, k-12 leadership, assessment and policy studies in education, international education, preschool leadership|

 |Accreditation||Council for the Accreditation of Educator Preparation (CAEP)|

 Admission Requirements for an Online Doctorate in Education

-Most online doctorate in education programs require that applicants hold a master's in education with a minimum 3.0 GPA.
-Some schools allow applicants with a master’s degree in another field to complete a certain number of additional master's-level courses to meet the requirements of an M.Ed.
+Most doctorate in education programs, regardless of whether they're online or on campus, require that applicants hold a master's in education with a minimum 3.0 GPA.
+Some schools allow applicants with a master’s degree in another field to complete a certain number of additional master-level courses to meet the requirements of an M.Ed.
 Applicants should also submit acceptable scores on a standardized test, most notably the GRE or MAT.
 Some programs require that applicants have at least three years of experience in education, which may include areas such as teaching, administration, instructional design, or direct services.
 Even if the school does not require education work experience, admission committees often take such experience into consideration as they evaluate each application.

 Concentrations Offered for an Online Doctorate in Education

-As learners decide which online doctorate in education to choose, the concentrations offered should serve as a key factor for students who plan to specialize in a particular area.
+As learners decide which specific education path, the concentrations offered should serve as a key factor for students who plan to specialize in a particular area.
 The specializations may address education focus areas such as school leadership, curriculum planning, or research.
 The following three concentrations are offered by many programs.